readium/webpub-manifest/contexts/default/README.md

 For scrolled publication, the reading progression is always from top to bottom.

-For reflowable and fixed layout publications, a manifest <span class="rfc">may</span> express this information using `readingProgression`.
+For reflowable and fixed layout publications, a manifest <strong class="rfc">may</strong> express this information using `readingProgression`.

 It allows the following values: `ltr` (left to right, default value) and `rtl` (right to left).